aih/RulesEditing/Rules2012-prev.md

 (e) If the chairman of the Republican National Committee does not act
-    upon a violation of Rule No. 16(c) of The Rules of the Republican Party, then a statement shall be filed against a state or state Republican Party by any three (3) members of the Republican National Committee Standing Committee on Rules who feel that a violation has occurred.
+    upon a violation of Rule No. 16(c) of The Rules of the Republican Party, then a statement may be filed against a state or state Republican Party by any three (3) members of the Republican National Committee Standing Committee on Rules who feel that a violation has occurred.